OndrejNepozitek/Edgar-Unity/README.md

 - Some level graphs may bee to hard for the generator - see the [guidelines](https://ondrejnepozitek.github.io/Edgar-Unity/docs/basics/performance-tips)
 - The graph-based approach is not suitable for large levels - we recommend less than 30 rooms
 - Not everything can be configured via editor - some programming knowledge is needed for more advanced setups

+## Getting started

+Install the asset (instructions are below) and head to the [documentation](https://ondrejnepozitek.github.io/Edgar-Unity/docs/introduction).
+The documentation describes all the basics also contains information about multiple example scenes that should help you get started.

 ## Installation

 There are several ways of installing the plugin: